vandemjh/covid-19-grapher/README.md

-# COVID 19 Fatality/New Case Predictor
+# COVID-19 New Case Predictor
 https://vandemjh.github.io/covid-19-grapher/

 Proof of concept for a static site updated periodically with Github Actions.